ArthurGuy/3dCamera/README.md

 sudo apt-get install git
 ```

-Once node has been installed you can download the files for the client software.
+Once node, npm and git have been installed the 3dCamera client software can be downloaded.

 ```bash
 cd ~
 git clone https://github.com/ArthurGuy/3dCamera.git
 ```

-The software can then be installed using the following commands
+The 3dCamera client software can then be installed using the following commands:
 ```bash
 cd 3dCamera
 npm install
 ```

-Once this is complete you can test the software by running it using the following command
+Once this is complete, test the software by running it using the following command:
 ```bash
 node app.js
 ```